 NPI #: 5123456787

-The Washington State Health Care Authority’s opioid clinical policy is an addiction prevention and patient safety tool.
+The Washington State Health Care Authority’s opioid clinical policy (PDF) is an addiction prevention and patient safety tool.
 It is meant to protect patients and combat the opioid crisis.

 When patients are prescribed more pills than they need for pain relief, extra pills can be misused or sold.
 The policy limits the number of pills in a prescription for short-term use: